-Vulnerable populations agencies include entities that provide care or services to children, the elderly, or persons with disabilities as defined in 42 U.S.C. §5119c.
+Vulnerable populations agencies include entities that provide care or services in Vermont to children, the elderly, or persons with disabilities as defined in 42 U.S.C. §5119c.

 If you believe you qualify as a vulnerable populations agency and do not have a login, you may apply online today.

 Educational Institutions are members of public or independent schools in Vermont which provide elementary and/or secondary education.